Find Cheap Auto Insurance Quotes in Your Area

 If you rent cars in the U.S. with any frequency, you probably know the drill when it comes to insuring your rental.
 Most or all of the coverage you need is available through either the insurance on a car you own or as a no-cost extra with the credit card you use to cover the rental.

 Those coverages also apply widely to car rentals in Europe.
 However, as with just about everything else abroad, certain nuances and exceptions apply, and it's wise to read up on them before you're standing, under-informed and likely jetlagged, at that foreign rental counter.

 Here's what you need to know about renting across the pond:

-That familiarity and proximity may also be helpful should you in fact have an accident with your car, since that can lead to some back-and-forth with the rental-car company.
+That familiarity and proximity may also be helpful should you have an accident with your car, since that can lead to some back-and-forth with the rental-car company.
 The company will charge your credit card for the value of the damage (up to the deductible amount) or, if the vehicle is stolen, the value of the deductible that's associated with theft.
-You then need to seek reimbursement for these charges from your credit-card company when you get home, using the police report and the car-rental company's accident report.
+You then need to seek reimbursement for these charges from your credit card company when you get home, using the police report and the car-rental company's accident report.